ubccr/ccrdocs/pages/faq.md

 This error is caused by Anaconda conflicting with the Kerberos used by CCR's authentication system.
 Some users load Anaconda environments or personal/group Python or Anaconda modules in their `.bashrc` file (found in your home directory).
 These environments break Kerberos (and also OnDemand desktops and apps!) so we do not recommend loading them in the .bashrc file.

-## How can I transfer my files to UB Box?

 ## When will my job start?

 You can list information on your job’s start time using the squeue command: